 Services are provided on a walk-in basis – no referral or appointment needed.

 We currently accept the following insurances: Alliance Medicaid, Vaya Medicaid, Trillium Medicaid, and all five NC Medicaid Standard Plans.
 We also see individuals who are uninsured and meet certain income criteria.
-Those with private insurance can pay an out-of-pocket fee to access our services.
+Those with private insurance can pay an out-of-pocket fee of $440 to access our services.

 See location and hours